okuoku/yuni/doc/PortingNotes.markdown

 * (r6rs-common-yuni compat macro primitives)
  * Low-level macro primitives

+Yuni's R7RS compatibility is not perfect on some aspects.
+For example, it does not allow `_` as literal in `syntax-rules` unlike R7RS.
+SIBR0003.

 ## Racket

 Racket requires `#!r6rs` for each R6RS styled library so we have to generate import stub for each libraries.
 See R7RS section below.